g0dwin0/umibozu/README.md

 # [Umibōzu](https://en.wikipedia.org/wiki/Umib%C5%8Dzu) (海坊主)

-Gameboy Color emulator written in C++20.
+Gameboy Color emulator written in C++20
 Supports both Game Boy and Game Boy Color games!

-(audio soon™....)

-For the time being, this will only support Linux.
-Reason being is that moving from a Makefile to CMake w/ proper ISO C++ compliant code seems to be quite an effort, especially due to usage of GNU extensions.

-I'll add Windows support... eventually.

-## Features

-Umibozu supports features such as, but not limited to:

-- [ ] 5 save states
-- [ ] Full RTC support
-- [ ] GBC-support
+As of right now, this emulator only supports Linux.

+You can try building it on Windows, it *should* work, as I don't use any compiler specific extensions.

+**(audio soon™....)**

 ## NOTE